composer/composer/doc/00-intro.md

 But there has not been such a tool for PHP so far.

 The problem that composer solves is the following.
 You have a project that depends on a number of libraries.
-Some of libraries have dependencies of their own.
+Some of those libraries have dependencies of their own.
 You declare the things you depend on.
 Composer will then go ahead and find out which versions of which packages need to be installed, and install them.

 ## Declaring dependencies